fwilkerson/datasist/README.md

 Read operations are cached

-Every add, update, and delete will cause a write file
+Every create, update, patch, and delete will cause a write file

 ## Limited Dependencies